Corporation Tax

 For further information, please click: https://www.revenue.ie/en/corporate/press-office/budget-information/current-year/budget-summary.pdf

 At Accounts Advice Centre, we provide accurate and professional tax advice so you have the full and complete information you need to make the right decisions for you and your business.
-We ensure your accounts and tax returns comply with the correct accounting standards and legal requirements.
-To discuss what we can do for you, please contact us at queries@accountsadvicecentre.ie
+We ensure your accounts and tax returns comply with the correct accounting standards and tax requirements.
+To discuss what we can do for you with a qualified Chartered Tax Adviser, please contact us at queries@accountsadvicecentre.ie

 Please be aware that the information contained in this article is of a general nature.
 It is not intended to address specific circumstances in relation to any individual or entity.
 All reasonable efforts have been made by Accounts Advice Centre to provide accurate and up-to-date information, however, there can be no guarantee that such information is accurate on the date it is received or that it will continue to remain so.
 This information should not be acted upon without full and comprehensive, specialist professional tax advice.